ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     This patch is rectangular, and thus its extent is given here by the coordinates of the lower corner (``warpx.fine_tag_lo``) and upper corner (``warpx.fine_tag_hi``).

+* ``warpx.ref_patch_function(x,y,z)`` (`string`) optional
+    A function of `x`, `y`, `z` that defines the extent of the refined patch when using static mesh refinement with ``amr.max_level``>0.
+Note that the function can be used to define distinct regions for refinement, however, the refined regions should be such that the pml layer surrounding the patches should not overlap.
+For this reason, when defining distinct patches, please ensure that they are sufficiently separated.

 * ``warpx.refine_plasma`` (`integer`) optional (default `0`)
     Increase the number of macro-particles that are injected "ahead" of a mesh refinement patch in a moving window simulation.